GEO & AI Search

 25-39 points: Moderate readiness

 Foundations are partial.
-Prioritize the missing technical and entity signals first, they’re force-multipliers for everything else.
+Prioritize missing technical and entity signals first.
+They are force-multipliers for everything else.
+A site with excellent content but broken robots.txt permissions earns zero citations.
+Fix access first, then schema, then content structure.

 10-24 points: Significant gaps

 Multiple foundation gaps.
-Don’t publish more content yet.
+Do not publish more content yet.
 Spend 30-60 days on technical and entity foundations before adding asset velocity.
+Publishing into a broken infrastructure compounds the problem by diluting crawl budget across pages that cannot be cited.

 Under 10 points: Start from zero